Val Richman | email@example.com | Executive Director

 Michael Nistler | During his corporate career, Michael worked in technologies including satellite earth stations, telephone and computer network management and packet communications, manager of mini-computer maintenance, long-range strategic planning engineering, global marketing and sales, regulatory/legal/contract negotiations, Bell Labs software engineering manager and business modeling.
 In recent years, Mr. Nistler turned internet entrepreneur with startups in online video-based education services, as well as a video travelogue providing instruction on how to capture the best photos while touring California.
 Michael grew up in Redding and has lived in Petaluma the last 40 years.
 He has served on local Boards including President of the Petaluma Golf and Country Club and currently supports the Petaluma Rotary Club and the alumni for Leadership Petaluma.

-In 2003, he joined founder Beverly Schor as a partner in West County Gardener, a San Francisco based company which designed and manufactured high tech garden gloves for the independent garden center market.
-He managed sales and operations and produced and licensed his photography for the company’s marketing and advertising materials.
-The business was sold in 2008.
-He moved to Petaluma in 2010.
+In 2003, he joined his wife Beverly Schor as a partner in her start-up West County Gardener, which designed and manufactured high tech garden gloves for the independent garden center market.
+After selling the business in 2008, he moved to Petaluma in 2010.
 He joined the Petaluma Arts Center board in August 2014.
+Favorite activities include gardening, cooking, cycling and traveling, and exploring the new discoveries opened by the world of art.

 Greg Reisinger |has been a resident of Petaluma for going on 20 years where he has been active in a number of community organizations including Petaluma Bounty, Friends of Shollenberger Park where he serves as Treasurer, the Steering and Executive Committees of the Petaluma Day Labor Initiative, a former member of the board of the Petaluma Art Association, and current Board Chair of Petaluma Tomorrow.
 He was a founding board member and later President of the California Olive Oil Council where he authored and successfully managed the adoption of a truth in labeling law for California olive oil.
 He lives on Howard Street with his wife Valerie and two cats and enjoys gardening, watercolor painting (many years of class with local artist Jean Fulton Logan), and practicing his violin.
 He is currently an analyst with the California Public Utilities Commission, previously was a partner in a California olive oil company where he managed the company’s award winning product design (as well as its 250 acre olive grove) has managed a political campaign and worked for much of his career as a management consultant.
 Greg earned a BA from Villanova University, an MA from Brown University and an MBA from the Darden School of the University of Virginia.